Bartallama3D/website/_products/63-apple-tv-rackmount-2-slot.md

 This listing includes the rackmount, the hardware to install both Apple TVs, and the rack hardware (four screws and cage nuts).
 A Phillips screwdriver is required for rack installation and is not included.

-Product overview and Apple TV installation instructions: Coming soon!
+Product overview and Apple TV installation instructions: https://youtu.be/gTg1On_GnMs

 Disclaimer: We are not affiliated with, collaborating with, or endorsed by Apple.
 Apple TV is a trademark of Apple Inc. This is a custom-designed accessory.